getgauge-examples/gauge-js-taiko-docker/README.md

 A seed example project illustrating testing with Gauge+Taiko in Docker, using headless chrome.

-Note that this project does not have a Dockerfile, i.e there is no need to build a special image.
+> Note: This project included gauge and taiko as npm dependencies, and hence does not need gauge+taiko installed in the docker image.
+You can use any image that has
+>  - chrome/chromium based browser
+>  - dependencies for running the browser in headless mode
+>  - nodejs runtime
+>
+>  However if you prefer to build a custom image with gauge+taiko installed, see [Building your own image](README.md#building-your-own-image)

 ## About